City Occult #6: The Ghosts & HAUNTS of Philadelphia’s Past — Top 20 Most Haunted Places

 via Get Your Guide

-The heroes, villains, and regretful of the American Revolution, of slavery in America, and Native American injustices.
-Philadelphia’s originators and famous cohorts like Ben Franklin, William Penn, Richard Allen, Betsy Ross, and more.
+The heroes, villains, and regretful of the American Revolution, of slavery in America, and Native American injustices; Philadelphia’s originators and infamous cohorts like Ben Franklin, William Penn, Richard Allen, Betsy Ross, and more.

 Before we get to the list of 20 most haunted places in Philadelphia (yep, 20 of them bad boys), let’s talk about Fort Mifflin which is the undeniable number one most haunted site in the city, and probably battling for first in the state behind Gettysburg.